saalfeldlab/n5-ij/README.md

 ### Virtual

-Check the `Open as virtual` box to open the n5 dataset as a [virtual stack in ImageJ](https://imagej.nih.gov/ij/docs/guide/146-8.html#toc-Section-8).
+Check the `Open as virtual` box to open the dataset as a [virtual stack in ImageJ](https://imagej.nih.gov/ij/docs/guide/146-8.html#toc-Section-8).
 This enable the opening and viewing of image data that do not fit in RAM.
 Image slices are loaded on-the-fly, so navigation will be slow when parts of the images are loaded.

 ### Cropping

-Subsets of images can be opened by checking the `Crop` box in the dialog, then pressing `OK`.
+Subsets of datasets can be opened by checking the `Crop` box in the dialog, then pressing `OK`.
 A separate dialog will appear for each selected dataset as shown below.

 <img src=https://raw.githubusercontent.com/saalfeldlab/n5-ij/master/doc/OpenN5DialogWithCrop.png width="700">